 In March 2020, the Company's board of directors adopted the 2020 Inducement Plan (the Inducement Plan), pursuant to which the Company may grant, subject to the terms of the Inducement Plan and Nasdaq rules, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units, and other stock-based awards.
 The Company initially reserved a total of 1,000,000 shares of common stock for the issuance of awards under the Inducement Plan.
-The number of shares reserved and available for issuance under the Inducement Plan can be increased at any time with the approval of the Company's board of directors.
+In June 2022, the Company's board of directors approved the reservation of an additional 1,500,000 shares of common stock for the issuance of awards under the Inducement Plan.
+The number of shares reserved and available for issuance under the Inducement Plan can be further increased at any time with the approval of the Company's board of directors.
 The Inducement Plan permits the board of directors or a committee thereof to use the stock-based awards available under the Inducement Plan to attract key employees for the growth of the Company.
-As of September 30, 2021, there were 399,263 shares available for future grant under the Inducement Plan.
+As of September 30, 2022, there were 1,535,757 shares available for future grant under the Inducement Plan.